 The reasoning which suggests bottom roughness is directionally dependent is based on a description of the mean flow where individual water particle trajectories are not taken into account.
-If all that is present is a mean flow parallel to the ripple crests, Figure 4.15 Comparison of u{c} and z{0c} for the 1995 deployment using the modified Sorenson et al. (1995) bottom roughness equation. (a) measured (open circles) and modeled u{c} . (b) same as (a) showing z{0c} . (c) and (d) are enlargements of (a) an (b), respectively during a small event clustered around year day 244.
-Error bars indicate 95% confidence.
-Figure 4.16 Same as Figure 4.15 using the directionally independent bottom roughness model ($k_r = 3\eta$).
-Note the higher correlation between measured and modeled values for year day 242.9, 247.0 and 248.1 as compared to those shown in Figure 4.15. an individual water particle traveling along a ripple crest, or trough, will sense a roughness due primary to the individual grains.
+If all that is present is a mean flow parallel to the ripple crests, an individual water particle traveling along a ripple crest, or trough, will sense a roughness due primary to the individual grains.
 In flows where the wave and current are at near right angles, and in the usual case where the ripple crests are aligned with the wave crests, a water particle will be advected back and forth along lines running perpendicular to the ripple crests due to the superimposed wave motion.
-While the mean motion may be along the ripple crest, the water particles actually are carried at right angles to the mean flow direction and, during the first half of the wave cycle, may cross over a neighboring ripple trough or even as far as an adjacent ripple crests.
+While the mean motion may be along the ripple crest, the water particles actually are carried at right angles to the mean flow direction and, during the first half of the wave cycle, may cross over a neighboring ripple trough or even as far as an adjacent ripple crest before it returns to its center point.
+During the second half of the wave cycle the particle will be carried in the opposite direction, again passing over adjacent ripple troughs and crests.
 The effect of the ripples will be maximized if the relative strength of the wave is much greater than the current, and minimized if the current is the same order of magnitude or greater than the wave.
-This means that waveformed ripples, during wave dominated conditions, may influence the spatially averaged mean current roughness even when φ{ew} is near 90 degrees.
+This means that wave-formed ripples, during wave dominated conditions, may influence the spatially averaged mean current roughness even when $\Phi{cw}$ is near 90 degrees.